-Watching a loved one move through the stages of Alzheimer's disease is one life's toughest and most heart-breaking challenges.
-If we had to list examples of emotions by the distress they cause us, at the top of the list would be the experience of watching someone we love experience pain, whether it's physical, psychological or emotional.
-Next on the list, at least for many caregivers, would be having to live with the fact that a loved one no longer recognizes us for who we are.
+Watching a loved one move through the stages of Alzheimer's disease (AD) can be one life's toughest and most heart-breaking challenges.
+If we had to list examples of emotions by the distress they cause us, at the top of the list would be watching someone we love experience experience physical and mental pain that we cannot relieve.
+For many caregivers, next on the list at least for many caregivers, would be having to live with the fact that a loved one no longer recognizes us for who we are.

 When my family members were residents of a care facility, I asked one of the nurses at the nursing home if my mother-in-law knew who I was.
-I was aware she couldn't have told anyone my name or my exact purpose in her life.
+I was aware she could not have told anyone my name or my exact purpose in her life.
 That much was evident.
 However, I wondered if she knew that I was there to see her.
-The nurse assured me that my mother-in-law's seeing me step off the elevator as she sat in the common room was a highlight of her day.
+The nurse assured me that seeing me step off the elevator was a highlight of my mother-in-law's day.
 I was glad of that.
 I felt my visiting her was important no matter what she "knew," but it was nice to hear those words from the nurse just the same.

-Spouses and adult children of people with Alzheimer's disease and other dementias often have to brace themselves for a time when their loved one no longer recognizes them.
+Spouses and adult children of people with AD and other dementias often have to brace themselves for a time when their loved one no longer recognizes them.

 Not Being Recognized Doesn't Mean We're Forgotten

-The pain of walking into a room and having one's spouse or parent not recognize us can tear some people apart.
-Sometimes, adult children especially, will say to me, why visit them?
-Why go through the pain of sitting there, when they don't even know me?
+The pain of walking into a room and having one's spouse or parent not recognize us can can be hurtful and trigger some strong emotions.
+Sometimes, adult children especially, will ask, "why should we visit them?
+Why go through the pain of sitting there, when they don't even know who we are?"

-I'm not a qualified medical person, so I can only give my own thoughts on this situation as an experienced family caregiver.
+I can only give my own thoughts on this situation as an experienced family caregiver.
 What I say to people is that their loved one has not "forgotten them."
-Even though the person may not indicate in any way that your presence is known, it may well be that the touch of your hand, your voice or even some sense we can't quite quantify will get through to this person, somehow.
+Even though the person may not indicate in any way that your presence is known, it may well be that the touch of your hand, the sound of your voice or even some sense we cannot quantify will get through to this person, somehow.

 It is believed that people in comas often hear conversation around them.
-If this is so, how can we know for certain what a person locked in an Alzheimer's fog really does, or doesn't, understand?
+If this is so, how can we know for certain what a person locked in the fog of Alzheimer's really does, or does not, understand?
 I believe in touching people, caring lovingly for them, speaking to elders and treating them as functioning human beings, no matter what their condition appears to be.
-If I've done my best to treat them in this fashion, I know that they will have perceived whatever they are capable of perceiving.
+If you put forward your best effort to treat them in this fashion, they will have perceived whatever they are capable of comprehending.
 Hopefully, at the very least, they perceive that they are loved.
 After all, if they perceive more than is readily apparent, we would never want to be responsible for depriving them of interaction, love and comfort that they so desperately need.